 How about a PC with a Kindle app?
 Visit the Free Ebooks page, choose and download the AZW3 or Mobi version.
 Find the Kindle Documents folder on your PC and copy the ebook into it (with the Kindle program closed).
 See this page for more: http://www.howtogeek.com/howto/13169/add-mobi-ebooks-to-kindle-for-pc/.

-Why offer Mobi for the Kindle and Kindle app when AZW3 is the official Kindle format?
-AZW3 is official now, but many older Kindles and Kindle apps can't read it; Mobi is always safe, though it lacks several pretty display features.
+Why do you offer Mobi for the Kindle and Kindle app when AZW3 is the official Kindle format?
+There was a time when AZW3 was the official Kindle format, but many older Kindles and Kindle apps couldn't read it; Mobi is always safe, though it lacks several pretty display features.
+Newer Kindles can now read Epub.
 The Ansible Editions ebook sales page offers a free test download of a very small ebook in any format, so you can check the Mobi/AZW3 issue before any large download.

 My reader app will display any ebook format – which do you recommend?
-The Epub format has the most efficient compression, giving the smallest and thus most quickly downloaded ebooks.
+The Epub format usually has the most efficient compression, giving the smallest and thus most quickly downloaded ebooks.
+They also tend to look better than Mobi versions.

 Can I copy these ebooks to anyone or offer them on my own site?
-There is nothing to stop you – no tiresome DRM protection – but please don't.
-A lot of time and effort went into preparing these ebook editions, and they are meant to be exclusive to the TAFF site.
-If you want to share the fun, recommend friends to visit the TAFF site page for their own free downloads; who knows, they might even be moved to donate to the fund....
+There is nothing to stop you – certainly no tiresome DRM protection – but please don't.
+A great deal of time and effort went into preparing these ebook editions, and they are meant to be exclusive to the TAFF site in hope of encouraging donations.
+If you want to share the fun, just recommend friends to visit the TAFF site page (or the individual preview page of any specific ebook) for their own free downloads.
+Who knows, they might even be moved to donate to the fund!

 Thanks to Bill Burns, Bruce Gillespie, Rob Jackson, Ian Maule and Jim Mowatt for feedback and advice on compiling this FAQ.